thindil/nish/README.md

 ### General information

-Nish is an experimental (read: full of bugs and lack of a documentation) multiplatform command-line shell.
-If you read this file on GitHub:
-**please don't send pull requests here**.
+Nish is a non-POSIX, multiplatform command-line shell currently in a beta stage.
+It offers some features common for commands' shells, like Tab completion, syntax highlighting, variables, aliases.
+But it doesn't provide, for example own scripting language, instead it depends on the system's default shell to execute them.
+More information about available features, you can find below.
+If you read this file on GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/nish) repository.

 **IMPORTANT:** If you read the file in the project code repository: This